publiccodenet/CraftSpace/README-CODE-REVIEW-DOCUMENTATION.md

     *   Minimize the detailed explanation of *how* packages like Cinemachine or Input System are used here; instead, link to their dedicated READMEs.
     *   Focus on the *why* these packages were chosen and *how* they fit into the schema-driven architecture.
     *   The schema examples (e.g., `MaterialSchema`) are useful illustrations of the integration philosophy and should likely stay here or be moved to the main schema documentation (`README-SCHEMAS.md`) if that becomes the SSOT for schema definitions.
-    *   Clarify the relationship between UnityJS and this project's bridge/schema system.
+    *   Clarify the relationship between Bridge and this project's bridge/schema system.
 *   **Location**: Correctly placed within `Unity/CraftSpace/`.

 ## `Unity/CraftSpace/README-UNITY-VISUALIZATION.md`